AppFlowy-IO/AppFlowy/frontend/app_flowy/packages/appflowy_editor/documentation/customizing.md

   // ...

   // Obtaining the selection and selected nodes of the current document through `selectionService`.
-  // And determine whether it is a single selection and whether the selected node is a text node. final selectionService = editorState.service.selectionService;
+  // And determine whether the selection is collapsed and whether the selected node is a text node. final selectionService = editorState.service.selectionService;
   final selection = selectionService.currentSelection.value;
   final textNodes = selectionService.currentSelectedNodes.whereType<TextNode>();